-I’m often asked “how to motivate my team,” and this is possibly the most difficult question to answer without spending a little time with the team in question.
-And while there are a lot of articles on the internet about ways to deal with the new generation, but to be fair, the same applies to the “older” generation.
-In fact, they see endless changes in the way things are done, and many tend to adopt a kind of “seen it all, heard it all” attitude to address the reality.
-So the question is, how to improve salon team morale with staff that seems to be more focused on themselves than ever?
+“How can I motivate my team?”
+This is possibly the most difficult question to answer without spending a little time with the team in question.
+And while there are a lot of articles on the internet about ways to deal with the new generations, the older generations sometimes also play a part in the equation.
+In fact, when confronted to endless changes in the way things are done, many tend to adopt a “seen it all, heard it all” attitude.
+So the question is, how do you improve salon team morale with staff that seems to be more focused on themselves than ever?

 By letting your team know about your vision, you’ll ensure they follow you on your journey – passion can’t help but be noticed.
-And from it, the salon team morale becomes positive, the vibes becomes catchy, and the mood shifts to being pleasant.
-After all, no one wants to work in a negative and draining environment!
+And from it, the salon team morale becomes positive, the vibes become catchy, and the mood shifts to being pleasant.
+After all, no one wants to work in a negative and draining environment.

 We’ve established that your team members are part of your dream, but what’s in it for them?
 Everyone wants something.
-Whether if it’s a mom with young children, someone who’s been with you for a long time or a generation Z employee, they all have something they want to do.
-Maybe it’s nothing to do with the industry.
-In fact, maybe they wished they could learn a different skill set.
-Nonetheless, while they are learning that skill set, they are in your salon, making you money.
+Whether you’re dealing with a mom and her young family, someone who’s been with you for a long time or a generation Z employee, all of these people have something they want to do.
+Something that maybe has nothing to do with the industry.

-Find out what they want!
-What ticks each and every individual is the key to motivation, and personally as a manager and leader, I can support that because the individual plan of action is followed.
+Perhaps they wished they could learn a different skill set.
+Whatever it is, find out what they want!
+What ticks each and every individual is the key to motivation, and as a manager and leader, I can support staff’s goals through individual plans of action.

 What are their dreams?
-Be part of them, perhaps even help them to make them happen.
+Be a part of them, perhaps even help make them happen.
 If they’re looking at staying in the industry, can you offer the training they’d like in your salon?
 And if they want to leave the industry, can they “earn” more time to study?
-On the other hand, if someone really doesn’t want to upskill, then would that person be motivated by commissions on achieved set targets?
+If someone really doesn’t want to upskill, then would that person be motivated by commission?

 Whatever it is, as long as they achieve their set targets, it’s a win-win situation.

 Do not underestimate the power of meetings!
-Whether they are individual or team meetings, they are crucial to a positive salon team morale.
+Team or individual, they are crucial to a positive salon team morale.

-Having a budget set for training is crucial.
-In fact, to inspire and motivate, a yearly program should take place, and you should schedule some training every quarter – and not just brand training.
-I know of a Spa who trained their staff in tea making from a Japanese Tea Master, or a hairdresser who had the team going on a head massage course and for instance, I just delivered a reception training which focused on how to handle pressure!
+Have a budget set for training; it’s essential.
+In fact, to inspire and motivate your team, set up a yearly program, and schedule some training every quarter.
+It doesn’t even have to be brand training.
+I know of a Spa owner who had a Japanese Tea Master give a workshop on tea making, or a hairdresser who had the team go on a head massage course.
+I, for instance, just delivered a reception training which focused on how to handle pressure!

-Think outside of the box when it comes to training: be inventive and relate it to your business.
+When it comes to training, think outside of the box: be creative and relate it back to your business.
 Even the ones who don’t want to be trained can learn something.
-And if they leave you in a years time, you’ll have given them the chance to be a better version of themselves and learn more.
+And if they leave you in a year or so, you’ll have given them the chance to be a better version of themselves.
 That alone is strong leadership.